sylviavitner/ASCII-bot/README.md

 - Type 'start attendance' to begin tracking
 - Users type 'here' to mark themselves as present
 - If a user is not in the database, the bot will DM them and ask for their App State ID.
-- Attendance is saved in a folder called 'Ascii_Attendance' on the desktop, with reports named by date
+- Attendance is saved in a folder called 'Ascii_Attendance' on the desktop, with reports by date
 - Attendance reports store App State IDs, the date, and total number of attendees.

 ---